sharadbhadouria/GeoCodingProxy/README.md

 Configuration:

-Default PORT is used is 8000 and Default HOST is localhost Update line 23 and 24 in geo_coding_proxy.py
+Default PORT used is 8000 and Default HOST is localhost Update line 23 and 24 in geo_coding_proxy.py